How we Raise our Puppies

 When someone comes to the door, a sit/stay command for your puppy can mean the difference between torn clothing and claw marks on the arms to a really good relationship with your family and friends instead.
 Training is a joy and fun!
 When done properly, it will create a closer relationship between you and your puppy.

 Also, keep in mind as you train that dogs/puppies cannot transfer an experience from one environment into another without training.

 For example: you can train your puppy to sit in your home, he'll learn to do it on command.
 But then take that puppy on a walk and try the same command.
 The first few tries the puppy will likely have no idea what you want him to do.
 The pup, or dog, must be trained on the same task in multiple environments.
 He then builds up that body of knowledge of what you are asking him to do.
 So don't feel like you have a 'less than smart' puppy!
 He just needs to learn that the commands mean the same thing in different places!

 Leadership in the form of YOU

 Your puppy is looking for leadership and love from you, so you always reward their good behavior.
 Punishing a puppy has been found to be detrimental to the puppy, so instead of punishing what we see as bad behavior, (they are usually doing what they do for a reason only they may know) instead reward the behavior you want.
-You may use food treats, you can gradually wean the puppy off of them and you will find they will do anything for a nice treat!
-However, don't treat them every time they do what is right, that way when you go off of treats, or just occasionally, they don't totally rebel.
+You may use food treats, as training continues you can gradually wean the puppy off of them.
+However, don't treat them every time they do what is right, that way when you go off of treats, or just use them occasionally, they don't totally rebel.

 Correction and Praise